Go to The Journal of Clinical Investigation

 Abstract

-TB (Tuberculosis) and HIV co-infection remains a major global health challenge, with limited understanding of how these pathogens impact local immune responses in the lungs.
-This study is the first to investigate the modulation of IL-21 during LTBI and Mycobacterium tuberculosis (Mtb)/ Simian Immunodeficiency Virus (SIV) co-infection in non-human primates (NHP).
-We show that IL-21 expression, predominantly derived from CD4⁺ T cells, is significantly reduced in lungs of Mtb/SIV co-infected macaques, especially in the absence of cART.
-Although cART and cART with 3HP partially restore IL-21-producing CD4⁺ T cells, levels remain below those in LTBI, indicating ongoing immune impairment.
-Spatial transcriptomic analysis suggests localized alterations in immune signaling, including differences in STAT1- and STAT3-associated transcriptional profiles and reduced Mtb-specific IFN-γ responses in co-infected animals.
-Together, our findings indicate that IL-21-producing CD4⁺ T cells are selectively and persistently impaired in the lungs during Mtb/SIV co-infection despite antimicrobial and antiviral therapy.
-These results highlight a compartment-specific deficit in immune reconstitution and suggest that IL-21-associated pathways may warrant further investigation as potential targets for host-directed therapeutic strategies.
+Tuberculosis (TB) and HIV coinfection remains a major global health challenge, with limited understanding of how these pathogens affect local immune responses in the lungs.
+This study is the first to our knowledge to investigate the modulation of IL-21 during LTBI and M. tuberculosis/SIV coinfection in nonhuman primates (NHP).
+We show that IL-21 expression, predominantly derived from CD4+ T cells, is significantly reduced in lungs of M. tuberculosis/SIV coinfected macaques, especially in the absence of cART.
+Although cART and cART with 3HP partially restore IL-21–producing CD4+ T cells, levels remain below those in LTBI, indicating ongoing immune impairment.
+Spatial transcriptomic analysis suggests localized alterations in immune signaling, including differences in STAT1- and STAT3-associated transcriptional profiles and reduced M. tuberculosis–specific IFN-γ responses in coinfected animals.
+Together, our findings indicate that IL-21–producing CD4+ T cells are selectively and persistently impaired in the lungs during M. tuberculosis/SIV coinfection, despite antimicrobial and antiviral therapy.
+These results highlight a compartment-specific deficit in immune reconstitution and suggest that IL-21–associated pathways may warrant further investigation as potential targets for host-directed therapeutic strategies.

 Graphical Abstract